 Judo became an Olympic sport in 1964, and it was very popular in the United States in the mid-20th century.
 Mixed martial artists who are Judo practitioners — such as Karo Parisyan, Fedor Emelianenko, Hector Lombard, Kazuhiro Nakamura, and Hidehiko Yoshida — have lately generated more interest in Judo.
 Other combat sports, like Sambo and Brazilian Jiu-Jitsu, derive in part from Judo.
 Judo’s techniques compliment the study of BJJ or MMA.

-Sensei John T. Anderson is a Shichidan (7th Degree Black Belt) in the sport of Judo.
+Sensei John T. Anderson (deceased 2017) is a Shichidan (7th Degree Black Belt) in the sport of Judo.
 He has been studying Judo since 1946 while stationed in Honolulu, Hawaii with the Navy.
 As a pugnacious competitor, Sensei gained many inspiring achievements such as: a 12 time U.S. National Masters Champion, a 5 time A.A.U.
 East Coast Champion, a 4 time East Coast Masters Champion, and a 10 time A.A.U.
 Maryland State Champion.
 Through out his Judo career, he has studied under many Senseis including Takehiko Ishikawa, Donn Draeger, Kenzo Uyeno and Lanny Miyamoto.